GitHub sync

 Common failure modes

-- Protected branches and rejected pushes.
-If the target branch requires reviews, signed commits, or status checks, pushes from Open Knowledge are rejected.
-Switch to a branch you can push to, or open a pull request for the protected branch instead.
+Auto-sync: onsetting is preserved for the next repo you have full access to.
+Ask the project owner for write access, then click sync to re-check. - Protected branches and rejected pushes.
+If the target branch requires reviews, signed commits, or status checks, GitHub rejects the push.
+Open Knowledge turns sync off automatically so it stops retrying.
+Switch to a branch you can push to, or use a pull request for the protected branch instead.